Jim Leonhard

-James Andrew Leonhard (born October 27, 1982) is an American professional football coach and former player who is the defensive pass game coordinator and assistant head coach for the Denver Broncos of the National Football League (NFL).
+James Andrew Leonhard (born October 27, 1982) is an American professional football coach and former player who is the defensive coordinator for the Buffalo Bills of the National Football League (NFL).
 He played professionally in the NFL as a safety for 10 seasons.

 Leonhard played college football for the Wisconsin Badgers and was signed by the Buffalo Bills as an undrafted free agent.
 He also played in the NFL for the Baltimore Ravens, New York Jets, Broncos, New Orleans Saints and Cleveland Browns.

 Early life

 Leonhard played high school football at Flambeau High School in Tony, Wisconsin, where he was the starting quarterback and strong safety.
 During his freshman year, 1997, the Flambeau Falcons won the Wisconsin state championship in football in division six over River Ridge high school.
 He was a team captain in his junior and senior seasons, the same seasons in which he was a first-team All-State performer.
 He was also named team MVP in his senior year.